Asbestos is commonly found in:

 - The cost of disposal at a lawful site is often included with the cost of removal by a licenced professional.

 - If you must work with any material that may contain asbestos or remove asbestos yourself, protect yourself and your family and follow the necessary legal and safety requirements.
-See the links below for more info.

 - These safety requirements include wearing specific protective clothing, the correct mask or breathing apparatus and ensure you minimise dust and dispose of it legally.

 - Never use tools on asbestos materials as they will make asbestos fibres airborne.
 Tools include electric drills, angle grinders, circular saws and electric sanders.

 - Never use high pressure water blasters or compressed air on asbestos.

 The NSW Government through Workcover administers asbestos testing and enforces legislation that protects workers and householders.